 Again different insurers can offer a different feature set on each type of cover.
 Different costs too.
 A broker can often provide you with alternative quotes that can give you the best value.

-You can find the some motor dealers do not sell cover directly.
-Instead one of their supporting Finance house may contact customers on their behalf.
+You can find some motor dealers do not sell cover directly.
+Instead one of their supporting Finance houses may contact customers on their behalf.
 This may mean a direct telephone call to discuss options for Gap.

-Range of product options are again an issue.
-Finance companies can be keen to offer the basic finance shortfall cover.
+The range of product options are again an issue.
+Finance companies can be keen to offer basic finance shortfall cover.
 It may not be the best option even with finance agreements in place.

 In the modern world online you often find the lure of a voucher or discount code appealing.